open-compensation-token-license/license-token-website/wikisrc/binance-nft-marketplace-and-decentralized-licensing.md

 - **User-Friendly Design**: Supports easy navigation and minting processes.
 More on the user experience can be found [here](https://www.binance.com/en/support/faq).
 - **Competitive Fees**: With a 1% trading fee, it's attractive to a broad audience.
 - **High Compatibility**: Supports various wallets for seamless transactions.
+For more on NFT wallets, see [what is an NFT wallet](https://www.license-token.com/wiki/what-is-an-nft-wallet).
 - **Security**: Advanced measures ensure safe transactions, explained further [here](https://www.binance.com/en/blog/security).

 ### Impact on the Crypto Ecosystem